p-a-a-a-trick/ibis-sales-query/README.md

 and allows us to use Python objects when programmatically generating queries.

 <hr>
-⚠️ <b>For some reason (that I have yet to investigate), Binder is installing v2.1.1.
-The Ibis notebook requires 3.0.0+ to run successfully.</b>
+⚠️ <b>8 June 2022</b>: I was having trouble getting Binder to pull v3.0.2, so the Ibis notebook does not work, as it requires the `.materialize()` change introduced in 3.0.0.
 <hr>

 Try it with Binder: